Danselem/weather_health/README.md

 python src/train.py
 ```

 This saves the best model pipeline to `models/best_model.pkl`.
+All experiments can be accessed in [DagsHub](https://dagshub.com/Danselem/weather_health/experiments).

 ### 6. Evaluate the model